 Other information about winter barley cover crops indicates its low price point and ease of growth, as well as its large area of growth tolerance.
 Winter barley cover crops prefer cool, dry growing regions and are hardy to USDA growing zone 8 or warmer.

 Planted in the spring, home garden barley has a short growth period and, as such, can be planted farther north than other grains.
 Growing barley also produces a greater biomass in a shorter time frame than other cereals.

 How to Grow Barley as a Cover Crop

 So, how to grow barley in the home garden?
 Barley as a cover crop in the home garden is an excellent choice as it is drought tolerant and can be grown in many different soil mediums.
-Home garden barley thrives in well drained loams, light clay to heavy soil; however it won’t do well in waterlogged areas.
-Growing barley in salt laden soil also works well; in fact, it is the most tolerant of alkaline soils of any cereal grain.
+Home garden barley thrives in well drained loams and light clay to heavy soil, however, it won’t do well in waterlogged areas.
+Growing barley in salt laden soil also works well, in fact, it is the most tolerant of alkaline soils of any cereal grain.

 There are many varieties of barley cover crops, so select one that works in your region.
 Many types are specifically adapted to high altitudes and a cold, short season of growth.

 Prepare a seedbed by raking and hoeing ¾ to 2 inch (2-5 cm.) furrows in the garden.
 Broadcast whichever barley crop is best suited to your locale, sowing the first half of seeds in one direction then the other half perpendicularly.
 This method of sowing will give home garden barley the best coverage.